Yiyuiii/yiyuiii.github.io/_posts/2021-09-16-build a personal github page.md

 - Page files generated is not visible on GitHub.

 - GitHub Pages supports Jekyll, as well as pure HTML documents.
-The theme in 'Repository - Setting - Pages' is exactly Jekyll themes.
+The themes in 'Repository - Setting - Pages' are exactly Jekyll themes.

 Upon getting the website, the next step is to enrich it.
 Commonly on GitHub Pages we use Jekyll.